hanzlahabib/github-workflow-demo/STANDUP_WORKFLOW.md

 **Ahmed**: "Yesterday I worked on issue #11, the consultation booking API endpoints.
 I completed the basic CRUD operations.
 Today I'm continuing with the authentication integration.
 I'm blocked on issue #15 - the performance optimization - because I need the database indexing strategy from the DBA team."

-**Fatima**: "Yesterday I finished the consultation booking form component #10.
-Today I'm working on the form validation logic #12, which is ready for review.
+**Fatima**: "Yesterday I finished the consultation booking form component #10 and moved it to 'In Review'.
+Today I'm working on the form validation logic #12, which is now ready for code review.
 I have no blockers, but I'll need Ahmed's API endpoints by Wednesday to complete the integration testing."

 **Dr. Mohammad**: "Yesterday I reviewed Fatima's PR for the form component and provided feedback.
 Today I'm starting work on the case status tracking component #6.
 No blockers on my end."

 **Scrum Master**: "Great progress team!
-I'll follow up on Ahmed's blocker with the DBA team this morning.
-We're on track with 12 out of 25 story points completed.
+I see we have one item in 'Blocked' status - I'll follow up on Ahmed's blocker with the DBA team this morning.
+We have 3 items 'In Progress', 1 'In Review', and we're on track with 12 out of 25 story points completed.
 Let's keep the momentum going!"

 ---